-SparkDQ — Data Quality Validation#
+SparkDQ — Data Quality Validation for Apache Spark¶

 from pyspark.sql import SparkSession